developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-security.md

 WHERE column_3;
 ```

-## Setting Policies in Apache Ranger[​](#setting-policies-in-apache-ranger "Direct link to Setting Policies in Apache Ranger")
+## Setting Policies in Apache Ranger

 For organizations currently utilizing Apache Ranger and configured to apply policies to Dremio, the application of row-level filtering and column-masking is automatic.
 However, in order to apply these security measures, you must also create security policies from Ranger, which will then propagate down to Dremio when the affected users perform a query.